Qimem/QIMEM/README.md

 – *The name means "spice" in Amharic*

-Hey, I'm EyuKaz, the solo dev behind *Qimem*.
 For the past 3-4 months, I've been grinding through Rust's unforgiving compiler, endless dependency hell, and my own noob mistakes to build this crypto library and CLI.
 Now, I'm handing *Qimem* over to the community.
 It's not the next Linux (yet), but it's a solid foundation for secure key management, encryption, and more.
 If you're a smart dev, jump in, fix my bugs, and make it legendary.
 Be warned: this code's been through war, and it's got scars.

 This README is your bible—extra descriptive, honest, and blunt.
 I won't sugarcoat the mess I made.
 No one should ask me questions; this doc answers everything.
 If it doesn't, open an issue on GitHub.